 Charlotte Gorse, Istituto Marangoni London School Director said: “We are very proud of being able to work with such international and talented students every day.
 Internationality and industry-led training are the signature marks of our teaching method, and the high standards of our students’ work in today’s fashion show definitely reflects that.”

-what did the students showcase?
+what did the participants showcase?

 - Toe’s work was inspired by marine life, with soft silhouettes and folds, and soft design structure.